 The Department pays monthly capitation premiums to MCOs and Hawki program benefits are provided in the same manner as for commercial beneficiaries.
-The covered services under Hawki are different from regular Medicaid and are approximately equivalent to the
+The covered services under Hawki are different from regular Medicaid and are approximately equivalent to the benefit package of the state's largest employee plan available at the beginning of the program.

-The capitation payment made to Amerigroup for SFY20 was \$150.51 per member per month (pmpm), for Iowa Total Care the capitation payment was \$140.86 pmpm and for Delta Dental of Iowa the capitation payment was \$23.26 pmpm.
+The capitation payment made to Amerigroup for SFY21 was \$150.96 per member per month (pmpm), for Iowa Total Care the capitation payment was \$152.23 pmpm and for Delta Dental of Iowa the capitation payment was \$21.62 pmpm.

 Within the Hawki program (effective January 1, 2014), families with income over 181 percent of the FPL pay a monthly premium of \$10 - \$20 per child with a maximum of \$40 per family based on family income.
-Premiums have not increased since the program's implementation and lowa's monthly premium compared to established FPLs are consistently lower than most other states charging a monthly enrollee premium.
+Premiums have not increased since the program's implementation and Iowa's monthly premium compared to established FPLs are consistently lower than most other states charging a monthly enrollee premium.
 In June 2020, 65 percent of enrolled Hawki families paid a monthly premium and 35 percent paid no monthly premium amount.

-In May 2019, the Department transferred the work of the Hawki third-party administrator to the Department to consolidate members transitioning between Hawki and Medicaid and to align systems and services to better serve Hawki members and potential members.
-The Department now performs all aspects of application processing, eligibility determination, customer service, management of information systems, premium billing and collection, health and dental plan enrollment, and policy and program oversight.
+In May 2019, the Department transferred the work of the Hawki third party administrator to the Department to consolidate members transitioning between Hawki and Medicaid and to align systems and services to better serve Hawki members and potential members.
+The Department now performs all aspects of application processing, eligibility determination, customer service, management of information systems, premium billing and collection, health and dental plan enrollment, policy, and program oversight.

-Enrollment in lowa's CHIP program has been instrumental in providing coverage to thousands of uninsured children since 1998 and lowa has historically been among the top five states with the lowest uninsured rate among children.
+Enrollment in Iowa's CHIP program has been instrumental in providing coverage to thousands of uninsured children since 1998 and Iowa has historically been among the top five states with the lowest uninsured rate among children.